swig/cccl/README.markdown

 ### Setting Up Your Path

 Obviously you'll want *cccl* to be in your path.
-Since cccl directly invokes *cl.exe*, you'll need to make sure it is in your path as well.
+Since cccl directly invokes *cl.exe*, you'll need to make sure *cl.exe* is in your path as well.
 This may have been done for you during your Visual Studio install.
 If not, there should be a file called *vcvars32.bat* or *vcvarsall.bat* which can be run from an MS-DOS command prompt to set your path.
 Visual Studio usually installs a menu item to